HubuKG/NEGCL/README.md

 ### 2. Download data

-Put the Baby, Clothing and  Sports datasets and other required data into the folder ``NEGCL/data`` by  downloading from this link [google drive](https://drive.google.com/drive/folders/1BxObpWApHbGx9jCQGc8z52cV3t9_NE0f?usp=sharing).
+Put the Baby, Clothing, and Sports datasets and other required data into the folder ``NEGCL/data`` by downloading from this link [Google Drive](https://drive.google.com/drive/folders/1BxObpWApHbGx9jCQGc8z52cV3t9_NE0f?usp=sharing).

 ### 3. Training on a local server using PyCharm.

-Run NEGCL by ``python main.py`` with the default dataset is Baby.
+Run NEGCL by ``python main.py`` with the default dataset as Baby.
 Specific dataset selection can be modified in `main.py`.

 ### 4. Training on a local server using Git Bash.